magnusdyremoe/caltech101/README.md

 Data set caltech101 is split into 101 different classes.
 Run split_train_test.py to generate train and test set.
 This requires one folder named train, containt all images, and one empty folder named val.
 The caltech101 data set can be found at https://www.kaggle.com/athota1/caltech101 .

+Virtual machine made to run on Google cloud.
+For tutorial on how to run the vm follow this link: https://www.youtube.com/watch?v=Db4FfhXDYS8&ab_channel=JinayShah .